fredemmott/XRFrameTools/README.md

 1. Switch to the 'Performance logging' tab
 2. Enable the logging; if you don't select a time period, logging will be enabled for all OpenXR apps until you turn it off, even if the XRFrameTools program isn't running
-3. Once the game has cloesd or you've disabled logging, click 'Convert log files to CSV...'
+3. Once the game has closed or you've disabled logging, click 'Convert log files to CSV...'

 As of v0.0.2, logging uses 104 bytes per frame of your hard drive or SSD; this is: